p2p-org/p2p-wallet-web/README.md

 * Create/Access Wallet with seed.
 Your private keys are only stored on your current computer or device.
 * Create Wrapped tokens addresses
 * Displaying balances of SOL token and Wrapped tokens
 * Displaying the value of assets in dollars.
-Thanks to https://docs.bonfida.com/#project-serum
+Thanks to [bonfida](https://docs.bonfida.com/#project-serum)
 * Send and receive SOL token and Wrapped tokens
 * Transaction history
 * Transaction details
-* HD (bip32) support
+* HD (BIP32,BIP39) support
 * QR code generation
 * Nice UI

-# TODO:
-- Subscribe on account(token) changes
+### Direction of further development:

+- One-tap access to swap assets
+- Wallet Connect integration
+- Send/Receive Wrapped tokens to/from Ethereum Blockchain

 ## Build it yourself